One Vanderbilt: Summit One Vanderbilt

 Above floor 73, the top of One Vanderbilt contains an observation deck called Summit One Vanderbilt (branded in all-uppercase letters as SUMMIT One Vanderbilt).
 Summit One Vanderbilt spans 71938 ft2 and contains some restaurants.
 In 2018, Summit One Vanderbilt was projected to cost approximately $35–39 million.
 As of 2021, the adult ticket fee is $39, but New York City residents receive a discount.

 Summit One Vanderbilt consists of four components, the interiors of which are being designed by Snøhetta.
 The first part, "Rise", has three high-speed Schindler 7000 series elevators, which take visitors from the Grand Central Terminal level to the observation area 1020 ft above ground in less than 50 seconds.
 The second part, "Levitation", is composed of enclosed glass balconies that protrude from the facade.
-The third part, "Ascent", has two all-glass Cimolai Custom Rack-and-pinion outside elevators which bring visitors to the height where the theoretical 100th floor of the skyscraper would be located.
-The 93rd floor interior features a glass parapet and a bar.
+The third part, "Ascent", has two all-glass Cimolai Custom Rack-and-pinion outside elevators which bring visitors near the top of the building.
+The interior of the top floor features a glass parapet and a bar.
 One space at Summit is an "infinity room" containing a ceiling 40 ft tall.
-The bars are operated by Danny Meyer’s Union Square Events.
+The bars are operated by Danny Meyer's Union Square Events.
 Summit One Vanderbilt also contains an interactive art exhibit created by Kenzo Digital.
 According to a press release published in mid-2021, Summit One Vanderbilt also has a green space, advertised as the world's highest urban "alpine meadow".